seandstewart/bardly/pending/romances/cymbeline/uncut.md

 To bring him here alone; although perhaps
 It may be heard at court that such as we
 Cave here, hunt here, are outlaws, and in time
-May make some stronger head; the which he hearing–
+May make some stronger head; the which he hearing--
-As it is like him–might break out, and swear
+As it is like him--might break out, and swear
-He’ld fetch us in; yet is’t not probable
+He'ld fetch us in; yet is't not probable
 To come alone, either he so undertaking,
 Or they so suffering: then on good ground we fear,
 If we do fear this body hath a tail